Choosing the right type of origination identity for your use case

 1–3 message parts per second: Use a toll-free number.
 You can also use 10DLC numbers or short codes.
 These number types provide plenty of room for growth, but also cost more and take longer to obtain than a toll-free number.

-For more information about requesting a toll-free number, see Requesting a number.
+For more information about requesting a toll-free number, see Request a phone number.

 If you want to determine what kind of origination number to use for another country, return to question 1.
 Otherwise, stop here.